theyareonit/linux-gaming-optimization/README.md

 (from Aarrayy in the CachyOS Discord)

 If unsure, `BORE` or `rusty` are both solid picks (`BORE` is used by default in CachyOS).
-But the best choice will depend on your choice of game, your hardware, and whether you have anything else running while playing (e.g. recording software).
+But the best choice will depend on your choice of game, your hardware, and whether you have anything else running while playing (e.g. recording software, Discord).

 # 4. Display servers, compositors, & window managers